AdaCore/learn/books/Ada_For_The_CPP_Java_Developer/chapters/08_Classes_and_Object_Oriented_Programming.rst

 The way to determine whether *P* is a primitive of a type *T* is if (1) it is declared in the same scope as *T*, and (2) it contains at least one parameter of type *T*, or returns a result of type *T*.

 In C++ or Java, the self reference **this** is implicitly declared.
 It may need to be explicitly stated in certain situations, but usually it's omitted.
-In Ada the self-reference, called the `controlling parameter', must be explicitly specified in the subprogram parameter list.
-While it can be any parameter in the profile with any name, we'll focus on the typical case where the first parameter is used as the `self' parameter.
+In Ada the self-reference, called the *controlling parameter*, must be explicitly specified in the subprogram parameter list.
+While it can be any parameter in the profile with any name, we'll focus on the typical case where the first parameter is used as the *self* parameter.
 Having the controlling parameter listed first also enables the use of OOP prefix notation which is convenient.

 A **class** in C++ or Java corresponds to a **tagged type** in Ada.
 Here's an example of the declaration of an Ada tagged type with two parameters and some dispatching and non-dispatching primitives, with equivalent examples in C++ and Java: